 How does a manually-operated handbrake work?

-A lever-operated manual handbrake might seem much more basic in comparison to its electronic equivalent, but the principle of how it works is the same in that it clamps the brakes on a car’s rear axle to prevent the wheels from moving.
+A lever-operated manual handbrake might seem much more basic in comparison to its electronic equivalent, but the principle of how it works is the same in that it clamps the brakes on a car’s rear wheels to prevent them from moving.
 This is achieved via a piston within the brake caliper that pushes a brake pad on to the brake disc (or drum).
 In a car with a manual handbrake the piston is operated via a physical cable that runs from the rear brakes to the handbrake lever.
 As the brake pads wear and the handbrake cable stretches, a manual parking brake might need to be adjusted to maintain its full effectiveness.

 How does an electronic parking brake work?